-The Annual Meeting shall be presided over by a Regular Member of the Organization who shall be elected by those at the Annual Meeting.
-The chairman, secretary, and two members who shall certify the minutes shall also be elected by the membership when the Chairman of the Annual Meeting is elected.
-The Annual Meeting may be presided over by the President if he is so elected as Chairperson.
+The Annual Meeting shall be presided over by a Regular Member of the Organization who shall be elected by a majority of Regular Members in good standing at the meeting.
+The Chairperson and the Secretary of the Annual Meeting, and two members who shall certify the minutes, shall similarly be elected by the Regular Members when the Chairperson is elected.
+The Annual Meeting may be presided over by the President if he or she is so elected as Chairperson.

 Board of Directors

 SECTION 1.
 General Powers.
 All matters relating to the business of the Organization shall be managed by its Board of Directors.
 The Board of Directors may, in its discretion, delegate duties to the officers of the Organization, subject to any restrictions set forth in these By-laws.
 Notwithstanding the foregoing, a vote of seventy-five percent (75%) of the Members shall be required for the Organization to take the following actions: (a) the sale, mortgage or other transfer, with or without consideration, of the Museum property, or (b) the voluntary dissolution of the Organization.